dapr/python-sdk/daprdocs/content/en/python-sdk-docs/python-workflow.md

 description: How to get up and running with workflows using the Dapr Python SDK
 ---

 Let’s create a Dapr workflow and invoke it using the console.
-In the [provided hello world workflow example](https://github.com/dapr/python-sdk/tree/master/examples/demo_workflow), the console prompts provide directions on how to both purchase and restock items.
-In this guide, you will:
+With the [provided hello world workflow example](https://github.com/dapr/python-sdk/tree/master/examples/demo_workflow), you will:

 - Run a [Python console application using `DaprClient`](https://github.com/dapr/python-sdk/blob/master/examples/demo_workflow/app.py)
 - Utilize the Python workflow SDK and API calls to start, pause, resume, terminate, and purge workflow instances